 The police will often try to tidy up their case load and improve their records by offering a caution.
-For the professional, this should rarely be accepted – you could have the rest of your career ruined by accepting a police caution as many people are now subject to Enhanced Criminal Record Bureau checks (CRB).
+For the professional, this should rarely be accepted – you could have the rest of your career ruined by accepting a police caution as many people are now subject to Disclosure and Barring Service checks (DBS).

 Don’t accept a caution until you have spoken to one of our team.
 There is no such thing for the professional as a “minor offence”.